npclaudiu/memoml/README.md

 releases of the library.

 - The scanner can only process the text representation in one go.
-- Numbers cannot be represented in scientific notation for now.
+- Numbers cannot be represented in scientific notation.
+- There is no serialization function similar to `JSON.stringify()` yet.

 ## License